 - Health: Biking and walking (“active transportation”) improves our health.
 In NYC, for example, every $1,300 invested in building bike lanes provided benefites equal to one additional year of life at full health for residents citywide, according to one economic assessment.

 How Transportation Decisions and Funding Happen in San Diego

-Transportation dollars in San Diego County flow through our regional transportation agency, the San Diego Association of Governments (SANDAG), making it a powerful entity when it comes to our ability to cut pollution from cars and trucks, create a world-class transit system, and improve our quality of life and economic competitiveness.
+Transportation dollars in San Diego County flow through our regional transportation agency, the San Diego Association of Governments (SANDAG), making it a powerful player affecting our ability to cut pollution from cars and trucks, create a world-class transit system, and improve our quality of life and economic competitiveness.

-It’s imperative our local cities and SANDAG work together to allocate enough resources to offer real transportation options.
+Our local cities and SANDAG must work together to allocate enough resources to offer real transportation options.
 Some cities are doing what’s necessary by proposing visionary and enforceable transit, walking, and biking goals in their Climate Action Plans, General Plans, and budgets.

 SANDAG hasn’t been pulling its weight.